 You’ll find the National Football Museum at Cathedral Gardens, Urbis Building, Manchester M4 3BG and its phone number is 0161 605 8200.
 It’s open seven days a week between 10am and 5pm, except for Christmas Eve, Christmas Day and Boxing Day and on New Year’s Day.
 There are no cloakroom or locker facilities, so only take with you what you can comfortably carry.

-Admission is free, but if you donate £6, not only will you be supporting the museum, you’ll also get a visitor guide, two Football Plus+ credits and the chance to have your photo taken with one of the famous trophies.
-If you want more Football Plus+ credits, they cost £6 for three - or you can get an Unlimited Day Pass for £25.
+Admission costs around £10 and you’ll also get a visitor guide, two Football Plus+ credits and the chance to have your photo taken with one of the famous trophies.
+You can get an Unlimited Day Pass for £25.
 Worth it if you’re accompanied by footie-mad kids.

 Perfect if you’re here with little ones, you can take your pushchair to all floors, or just park it on the ground floor if you’d prefer to do without it.
 There’s a baby changing toilet on the ground floor, a Discovery Zone on level 2 that’s just for the under 5s and plenty of pocket money toys available in the gift shop.
 Watch out for Pickles The Dog, the museum’s mascot, who appears in the school holidays.